Characterisation of polyurethane waste (PU) and definition of the processing parameters

 - The integration of PU waste into the matrix of new gypsum materials is feasible, optimizing the dosage of full-scale mixtures in the production phase.
 The results obtained after the tests are suitable for the manufacture of recordable gypsum-PU ceiling tiles.

 - The LIFE-REPOLYUSE technology has been successfully integrated into the production line of the YESYFORMA precast plant to produce new gypsum-PU tiles.
-The new product already has CE Marking and is expected to be marketed within the framework of the Utility Model, owned by the University of Burgos with an Operating License to the company YESYFORMA EUROPA.
+The new product already has CE Marking and the Eco Label and is expected to be marketed within the framework of the Utility Model, owned by the University of Burgos with an Operating License to the company YESYFORMA EUROPA.

 - The new gypsum-PU ceiling tiles are perfectly integrated in the different pilot buildings, in terms of ease of execution, aesthetics and safety.
 The 3 buildings have an environment of monitoring IoT technology that allows real-time measurement of humidity and temperature variables related to the comfort of the monitored spaces.